PLE-ID-Network/Plenteum-ID-Network/README.md

 If launching multiple nodes, the following enviroment variables will need to be amended accordingly.

+It is *not recomended* to have more that 1 IDN Cluster running on a Server

 Please ensure that the files match their expected naming convetions else the Daemon will not find the correct keys and cannot start the ledger

 services: